 How did you manage using a crib in terms of reaching in?

 We had delivered our children before the drop-side cribs were outlawed in the U.S. Thankfully, we had these and it made it easier to put them to bed in their crib.
 But, for the first month or so, we used a bassinet.
-We liked both the Arm’s Reach Mini Co-Sleeper and something similar to the The First Years Carry-Me-Near 5-in-1 Sleep System.
-The Arm’s Reach one did not require a stool to reach in, whereas the other one did require a small stepstool, but it was still easy to reach in to get the baby.
+We liked the Arm’s Reach Mini Co-Sleeper and something similar to the The First Years Carry-Me-Near 5-in-1 Sleep System.
+The Arm’s Reach one did not require a stool to reach in whereas another one we tried required a small stepstool to reach in to get the baby.

 Once our daughter got older and taller, we had to find another solution to our drop-side crib.
 As handy as it was, she was more agile and daring than her brother.
 But, the good thing about this crib was that it was convertible, so we converted it to a toddler bed when she was about 9 months old.
 We placed a foam mat right on the floor next to her bed, which was only 1 foot from the ground and we put a toddler bed rail on the side for extra safety.
 She was able to get herself in and out of the bed safely and we could reach her still.